 The potential link between psychosocial work factors and the recurrence of depression warrants further attention.
-Findings of associations between work factors and the recurrence of depression could inform guidelines regarding the prevention of depressive episodes in the workplace and thereby contribute to decreasing the enormous personal and societal costs of (recurrent) depression (Greden, 2001; Chisholm et al., 2016; World Health Organization, 2017; Christensen et al., 2020).
+Findings of associations between work factors and the recurrence of depression could inform guidelines regarding the prevention of depressive episodes in the workplace and thereby contribute to decreasing the enormous personal and societal costs of (recurrent) depression ( Chisholm et al.,; Christensen et al., 2020; Malhi & Mann, 2018)).

-Healthcare workers have been reported to face relatively adverse working conditions across several dimensions including, for example, high quantitative and emotional work demands, less workplace trust and justice and more exposure to bullying, violence and threats (Aagestad et al., 2016; Vinckx et al., 2018; Johnsen et al., 2019; Dierckx de Casterlé et al., 2020; The National Research Centre for the Working Environment, no date).
+Healthcare workers have been reported to face relatively adverse working conditions across several dimensions including, for example, high time pressure, high emotional work demands, and more exposure to violence and threats (Aagestad et al., 2016; Vinckx et al., 2018; ).
 In this paper, we used data on several dimensions of the psychosocial work environment in a large Danish public healthcare employee cohort linked to national register data on treatment for depression.
 We aimed to examine whether work factors are associated with the risk of first-time and recurrent treatment for depression.

 METHODS